Bertrand Clauzel: The Peninsular War (1809–1814)

-Clauzel initially commanded a division in the Army of Portugal during the Peninsular War, during the Siege of Aslorga, he defeated and drove back the Spanish corps positioned at Villa Franca into Galicia, and at the Battle of Subiaco, he resisted a vastly superior enemy.
+Clauzel initially commanded a division in the Army of Portugal during the Peninsular War.
+During the Siege of Aslorga, he defeated and drove back the Spanish corps positioned at Villa Franca into Galicia.
+Then at the Battle of Subiaco, he resisted a vastly superior enemy.
 These actions set conditions for the subsequent Torres Vedras campaign.
 Masséna's failures saw him replaced by Marmont, under whom Clauzel worked to re-establish the discipline, efficiency, and mobility of the army, which had suffered severely in the retreat from Torres Vedras.